Department of Health Day Medical Center License

 • Monitor for any symptoms of colorectal cancer

-• Meet with the primary care physician every two years for reassessment
+• Follow up with your primary care doctor every two years

 • Further testing